Written by Greg Jefferys, Hepatitis C Writer & Activist.

 So began a steep learning curve about Hep C, and I guess if you are reading this you are on the same steep learning curve and this is why I am writing this.
 In 2014 when I learned I had Hep C I was doing my PhD at the University of Tasmania.
 Because of the Hep C I had to quit my studies.

-It is now 2018 and I have been cured for more than three years but in those three years I have been living, breathing and studying Hepatitis C. The energy I had been putting into studying for my PhD I put into studying Hepatitis C and I am writing this so that there is a clear and easy to understand list of Hepatitis C symptoms.
+It is now 2022 and I have been cured for more than seven years, and in those seven years I have been living, breathing and studying Hepatitis C. The energy I had been putting into studying for my PhD I put into studying Hepatitis C and I am writing this so that there is a clear and easy to understand list of Hepatitis C symptoms.

 This breeding process can happen very fast and one or two Hep C viruses can become millions within days of entering your body.